saxenashefali/Solar-PV-Plant-Project/README.md

 #### Execution Instructions

-1. **Data Loading**: Ensure that the CSV files (`Plant_2_Generation_Data.csv` and `Plant_2_Weather_Sensor_Data.csv`) are located in the same directory as your Python script or notebook.
+1. **Data Loading**: Ensure that the CSV files (`Plant_2_Generation_Data.csv` and `Plant_2_Weather_Sensor_Data.csv`) are located in the same directory as  Python script or notebook taken from Kaggle.

-2. **Code Execution**: Copy the provided code into your Python script or notebook.
+2. **Code Execution**: Copy the provided code into Python script or notebook.

 3. **Run the Code**: Execute the script or notebook to run the code.
-Ensure that the necessary libraries are imported at the beginning of your script or notebook.
+Ensure that the necessary libraries are imported at the beginning of  script or notebook.

 4. **Interpret Results**: After running the code, interpret the results from the visualizations, model evaluation metrics, and solar power predictions provided in the output.